At Sovereign Radiology we are pleased to offer a walk in service for Xray’s and OPG’s between 8.30am and 5.15pm, Monday to Friday.

 If your medical practitioner has requested you have an Xray or Orthopantomogram (OPG), please bring along your referral and medicare card between these hours and our team will be delighted to assist you, with no appointment necessary.

-Should you require a CT Scan, Ultrasound, MRI, or Nuclear Medicine examination it will be necessary to make an appointment, please call our friendly reception staff who will be more than happy to schedule a time for you on (03) 4333 0333 or make a booking enquiry via our website.
+Should you require a CT Scan, Ultrasound, Echocardiography, MRI, or Nuclear Medicine examination it will be necessary to make an appointment.
+Please call our friendly reception staff who will be more than happy to schedule a time for you on (03) 4333 0333 or make a booking enquiry via our website.